Improving the Adversarial Robustness for Speaker Verification by Self-Supervised Learning: Experimental setup

 \subsection{SSLR setup}

-The dataset for pretraining the SSLR models is voxceleb2 \cite{chung2018voxceleb2} which includes 2442 hours raw speech.
-There are in total 1,128,242 utterances for 6112 speakers in voxceleb2.
-We use both the training and testing set of voxceleb2 for pretraining.
-Seven SSLR models with different masking strategies are pretrained: SSLR-T, SSLR-M, SSLR-C, SSLR-TM, SSLR-TC, SSLR-CM, SSLR-TCM.
-The structures of the seven models are the same, they consist of three layers of transformer encoders with multi-head self attention \cite{vaswani2017attention} and two feed-forward network.
-The time masking percentage $P_T$ is 15\%, the width of time masking $W_T$ is 7, the length of channel masking $W_C$ is 5, and magnitude masking probability $P_N$ is set to 0.15, and the Gaussian noise for magnitude masking is with zero mean and 0.2 variance.
-The acoustic feature for training the models is 24 dimensional MFCC extracted by standard Kaldi \cite{kaldi}.
-The Adam optimizer \cite{kingma2014adam} is adopted to pretrain the SSLR models guided by L1 reconstruction loss.
+The training dataset for SSLR models is Voxceleb2 \cite{chung2018Voxceleb2} which includes 2442 hours raw speech.
+There are in total 1,128,242 utterances from 6112 speakers in Voxceleb2.
+We use both the training and testing set of Voxceleb2 for training the SSLR models.
+Seven SSLR models with different masking strategies are trained: SSLR-T, SSLR-M, SSLR-C, SSLR-TM, SSLR-TC, SSLR-CM, SSLR-TCM.
+The structures of all SSLR models are identical, and they consist of three layers of transformer encoders with multi-head self attention \cite{vaswani2017attention} and two feed-forward network.
+The time masking percentage $P_T$ is 15\%, the width of time masking $W_T$ is 7, the length of channel masking $W_C$ is 5, magnitude alteration probability $P_N$ is set to 0.15, and the Gaussian noise for magnitude alteration is with zero mean and 0.2 variance.
+The acoustic feature for SSLR models is 24 dimensional MFCCs, extracted by a pre-emphasis with coefficient of 0.97 and a "Hamming" window having size of 25ms and step-size of 10ms.
+The Adam optimizer \cite{kingma2014adam} is adopted to train the SSLR models guided by L1 reconstruction loss.